Wireless-Innovation-Forum/6-GHz-AFC/src/harness/README.md

     *   By default, the `{inquiries_dir}` directory is `./inquiries` and the `{masks_dir}` directory is `./masks`.

 ## Specification version
 AFC communication and message validation is performed according to the current version of the Wi-Fi Alliance AFC System to AFC Device Interface Specification (v1.3.2).
-This specification is available from the [Wi-Fi Alliance website](https://www.wi-fi.org/discover-wi-fi/specifications) under "AFC Specification and Test Plans."
+Tests are executed and evaluated according to the current version fo the Wi-Fi Alliance AFC System Under Test (SUT) Compliance Test Plan (v1.3).
+These specifications are available from the [Wi-Fi Alliance website](https://www.wi-fi.org/discover-wi-fi/specifications) under "AFC Specification and Test Plans."

 ## Sample files
 Example json files for the inquiry request, response, and response mask are provided as: